nasim-raj-laskar/Stream-Guardian/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
+- Operating System: Linux or macOS (WSL2 supported on Windows)
+- Rust toolchain: Rust 1.56 or newer
+- curl: For installation
 - Python 3.10+
-- Node.js (for frontend testing if needed)
 - Groq API Key
 - Fluvio CLI (with local topic setup)